Nicholas van Hoogstraten: Mohammed Raja case

 Van Hoogstraten was not held guilty of Raja's murder or manslaughter under English criminal law, which requires a jury to be "certain so as to be sure of guilt" rather than operating on balance of probabilities.
 He allegedly told the BBC that Raja's family "will never get a penny".
 He explained to The Sunday Times that he had "no assets at all now in the UK", having placed those assets in the names of five children he has reportedly fathered with a series of African girlfriends.
-Frequently interviewed in the Courtlands Hotel in Hove, it is a property with which he has "close connections", but which is legally owned by his children.
+A property he has frequently been interviewed in, the Courtlands Hotel in Hove, is one with which he has "close connections", but which is legally owned by his children.

 In February 2018, a judge accepted van Hoogstraten's claim that he did not have the money or assets to pay the family.
 Describing van Hoogstraten's conduct as "wholly deplorable and contemptuous", Mr Justice Morgan said: "If there was any way I could make Mr van Hoogstraten pay for all this under the law, I would gladly do it."